abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 Bounded lattices
 ---

-Our color-mixing lattice, has a *maximum element* (the black ball) and a *minimum element* (the white one).
-Lattices that have a minimum and maximum elements are called *bounded lattices*.
+Our color-mixing lattice, has a *greatest element* (the black ball) and a *least element* (the white one).
+Lattices that have a least and greatest elements are called *bounded lattices*.
 It isn't hard to see that all finite lattices are also bounded.

 **Task:** Prove that all finite lattices are bounded.